BearToCode/carta/packages/plugin-code/README.md

 # Carta Code Plugin

 This plugin adds support for code blocks **syntax highlighting**.
-Install it using:
+It uses the same highlighter from the core package(Shiki).

 ```
 npm i @cartamd/plugin-code
 ```

-This is done using [Speed-highlight JS](https://github.com/speed-highlight/core), which supports dynamic imports.
-This way, languages definitions are only imported at the moment of need.

 ## Setup